xbryan25/RotatePDF/README.md

 ## What this app does
 - Supports the simple functionality of rotating PDFs.
-- Other complex functionalities (such as having one page rotated while the rest are not, etc.) are not supported by this application.

 ## Additional purpose
 Refresher in using GitHub and customtkinter practice.